 And they’re rapidly growing in popularity.
-Spain has pioneered development, and has over 50 plants either built or in construction, plus hundreds more export orders from all over the world.
+Spain has pioneered development, and has several dozen plants either built or in construction, plus hundreds more export orders from all over the world.

 Because the energy density (or amount of power generated) per square mile of land for solar plants is low, at the moment they are still best suited to desert regions where land is cheap and the sun is strong.
 But the potential is enormous.
 It’s estimated that plants covering just 0.3 percent of the surface area of North Africa’s Sahara Desert could meet the whole of Europe’s electricity needs.

 This is starting to happen.
-One of the most exciting projects now in development is a massive solar energy field planned for the Sahara.
 The Desertec Industrial Initiative aims to provide Europe with 15 percent of its power by 2050.
 Financed by a European consortium of leading companies including Deutche bank, Siemens and E.on, construction is due to start within the next five years.